Abhi0323/Abhi0323/README.md

 - 📫 How to reach me **abhishekchandragiri.ft@gmail.com**

-- 👨‍💻 Explore more about me by asking any questions to my chat bot here at my portfolio: [Chat-Bot](https://abhi0323.github.io/Abhishek-Chandragiri-Portfolio/?utm_source=git&utm_medium=bio&utm_campaign=chatbot)
+- 👨‍💻 Explore more about me by asking any questions to my chat bot here at my portfolio: **[Chat-Bot]**(https://abhi0323.github.io/Abhishek-Chandragiri-Portfolio/?utm_source=git&utm_medium=bio&utm_campaign=chatbot)

 - 🤗 Dive into my interactive projects on Hugging Face Spaces, where I showcase applications of AI and machine learning.
-From NLP tools to generative models, experience the future of AI through hands-on demos. **https://huggingface.co/Abhishek0323**
+From NLP tools to generative models, experience the future of AI through hands-on demos. **[Hugging Face Spaces]**(https://huggingface.co/Abhishek0323)